elliot10821333pro/DCIT_205_IA/README.md

 ### Overview

-This website is designed to provide students, faculty, and visitors with easy access to information about the Computer Science Department at the University of XYZ.
-It includes pages for the home, about, courses, faculty, and contact.
+This website is designed to provide students, faculty, and visitors with easy access to information about the Computer Science Department at the University of Ghana.
+It includes pages for the home, about, courses, staff,facilities,catalog,campus and contact.

 ### Website Structure